 In certain situations, goodwill or a bargain purchase gain may result from a business combination.
 Goodwill is measured as the excess of the consideration transferred over the net amounts of the identifiable assets acquired and the liabilities assumed.
-If, after reassessment, the net of identifiable assets acquired and liabilities assumed exceeds the sum of the consideration transferred, the excess is recognized immediately in the consolidated statements of loss and comprehensive loss as a bargain purchase gain.
-Acquisition related costs are recognized in the consolidated statements of loss and comprehensive loss as incurred.
+If, after reassessment, the net of identifiable assets acquired and liabilities assumed exceeds the sum of the consideration transferred, the excess is recognized immediately in the consolidated statements of comprehensive loss as a bargain purchase gain.
+Acquisition related costs are recognized in the consolidated statements of comprehensive loss as incurred.
 Goodwill is assessed for indicators of impairment at each reporting date and is tested annually or whenever events or changes in circumstances indicate that the carrying amount of goodwill exceeds its recoverable amount.

-Notes to the Consolidated Financial Statements For the Three months Ended December 31, 2024 and 2023 (Expressed in Canadian dollars) - unaudited
+Notes to the Condensed Interim Consolidated Financial Statements For the six months ended March 31, 2025 and 2024 (Expressed in Canadian dollars) - Unaudited